mdsteele/rust-ar/README.md

 # rust-ar
-Rust library for encoding/decoding Unix archive (.ar) files
+Rust library for encoding/decoding Unix archive (.a) files